Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates

-A remarkable exception are the rare-earth titanates, \emph{A}TiO$_{3}$, where \emph{A} denotes a rare-earth element~\cite{Mochizuki2004b}.
-By changing the ionic radius of \emph{A}, the ground state interpolates between an AFM (of the G-type, i.e. a N\'eel antiferromagnet) Mott insulating phase for larger radii (from Sm to La) and a ferromagnetic (FM) Mott insulating phase for smaller radii (from Yb to Gd)~\cite{Goral1982,Greedan1985,Okimoto1995,Katsufuji1997,Amow2000,ZhouHD2005,Hameed2021}, see Fig.~\ref{fig:schematic}.
+A remarkable exception are the rare-earth titanates \emph{A}TiO$_{3}$, where \emph{A} denotes a rare-earth element~\cite{Mochizuki2004b}.
+By changing the ionic radius of \emph{A}, the ground state interpolates between an AFM (of the G type, i.e., a N\'eel AFM) Mott insulating phase for larger radii (from Sm to La) and a ferromagnetic (FM) Mott insulating phase for smaller radii (from Yb to Gd)~\cite{Goral1982,Greedan1985,Okimoto1995,Katsufuji1997,Amow2000,ZhouHD2005,Hameed2021}, see Fig.~\ref{fig:schematic}.
 While the magnetism arises from the Ti$^{3+}$ $3d^{1}$ state, the size of \emph{A} strongly affects the rotations of the TiO$_{6}$ octahedra, which in turn impact the Ti orbital degrees of freedom~\cite{Keimer2009}.
 The latter are believed to drive the change from AFM to FM, although the precise mechanism remains under debate~\cite{Mizokawa1996,Itoh1999,Keimer2000,Khaliullin2000,Buchner2003,Mochizuki2004b,Varignon2017}.

 This phenomenology suggests a potential path to realize magnetic QPTs while remaining inside the Mott insulating state via isovalent chemical substitution on the rare-earth site~\cite{Choi2015,Goodenough2016}, such as in Sm$_{1-x}$Gd$_{x}$TiO$_{3}$~\cite{Amow2000} and Y$_{1-x}$La$_{x}$TiO$_{3}$~\cite{Goral1982,Okimoto1995,ZhouHD2005,Hameed2021}.
-In principle, there are several possibilities for magnetic QPTs: split transitions from either the AFM or the FM phase to the paramagnetic (PM) phase; split transitions from the AFM or FM phases to a coexistence AFM+FM state; a single first-order AFM to FM transition; or a single second-order AFM to FM transition, which would require fine tuning of parameters.
+In principle, there are several possibilities for magnetic QPTs: split transitions from either the AFM or the FM phase to the paramagnetic (PM) phase; split transitions from the AFM or FM phases to a coexistent AFM + FM state; a single first-order AFM-to-FM transition; or a single second-order AFM-to-FM transition, which would require fine tuning of parameters.